AeliusSaionji/dotfiles/README.md

 writing will not start the countdown if audio is playing, specifically because plexmediaplayer doesn't inhibit the screensaver (the only app I know of which doesn't have this worked out ;-_-). `xss-lock` also of course ensures that the lockscreen is activated whenever the computer goes to sleep.
-Lidswitch actions are handled by logind, because you want laptops to go to sleep even while in the display manager.
+Do configure lidswitch and powerbutton actions by logind, because you want laptops to go to sleep even while in the display manager.
 I begrudgingly installed `mate-power-manager`, because it's the only power manager that lets you configure it to NOT do things.
 The only thing it needs to do is hibernate the PC when the battery is at critical level.
+However, you must also configure it to handle the lidswitch and powerbutton because it inhibits logind's handling of these (after leaving the display manager of course).
 I tried to write udev rules and scripts for this in years past, but using shell scripting to create a generic solution for different devices which might have multiple batteries turned out to be pretty complicated.
 Also udev rules kind of suck.
 So, I let someone else do the work.
 Last, on systems for which you have enabled hibernation, you can make use of `suspend-then-hibernate`.
 Configure the delay in `/etc/systemd/sleep.conf` and symlimk `sudo ln -s /usr/lib/systemd/system/systemd-suspend-then-hibernate.service /etc/systemd/system/systemd-suspend.service` to make sure this always happens even when just 'suspend' is invoked.